Kathy Lynn Emerson

 see ANNE ELMES

 Anne Norris was the daughter of Sir William Norris of Yattendon, Berkshire (1433-January 4, 1506/7) and his third wife, Joan Horne.
 Her first husband was William Wroughton of Broad Hinton, Wiltshire (d. before 1515), by whom she had a son, William (1509/10-1559) and a daughter, Anne.
-After his death, she married Sir John Baldwin of Aylesbury, Buckinghamshire (1468/9-1545).
-They had no children and by the time he died, Anne had long been "abstracted of her wits."
+After his death, she married Sir John Baldwin of Aylesbury, Buckinghamshire (1468/9-October 24, 1545).
+They had no children but his daughter, a former nun, lived with them from 1539.
+By the time he died, Anne had long been "abstracted of her wits."
 In October 1545, Edward Seymour, then earl of Hertford, wrote to Sir William Paget to ask that her son, William Wroughton, who had been, as a minor, the ward of Hertford's father, Sir John Seymour, be granted custody of his mother.
 Instead, three months later, she was committed to the care of the recently widowed Lady Carew (MARY NORRIS).

 see BRIDGET KINGSMILL; BRIDGET de VERE